 Proposed changes to safety management systems

-We are seeking feedback on proposed changes to Marine Order 504 relating to safety management systems.
+We sought feedback on proposed changes to Marine Order 504 relating to safety management systems.

 Marine Order 504 (Certificates of operation and operation requirements – national law) 2018 (MO504) outlines certificate of operation and safety management system (SMS) requirements for domestic commercial vessels (DCVs).